Mg Oh 2 Molar Mass

 The molar mass of a compound is the mass of one mole of that substance, expressed in grams per mole (g/mol).
 To calculate the molar mass of Mg(OH)₂, we need to consider the atomic masses of its constituent elements: magnesium (Mg), oxygen (O), and hydrogen (H).

 In Mg(OH)₂, there is one magnesium atom, two oxygen atoms, and two hydrogen atoms.
-Therefore, the molar mass is calculated as follows:
+Because of this, the molar mass is calculated as follows:

 Mg(OH)₂ molar mass = (1 × atomic mass of Mg) + (2 × atomic mass of O) + (2 × atomic mass of H)